What is the State of MO Workforce Survey?

 How were these questions determined?

-The Division of Personnel, in collaboration with external experts, statewide focus groups, the Governor’s Office, and key stakeholders within the state, identified these survey questions because they will provide valuable insights into understanding the State’s workforce.
+The Division of Personnel within the Office of Administration, in collaboration with external experts, statewide focus groups, the Governor’s Office, and key stakeholders, identified these survey questions.
+The questions were chosen because they provide valuable insights into understanding the State’s workforce.

 How was feedback provided for the development of this program?